 Our health is truly dependent on the quality and quantity of the water we drink.
 So why would you choose to give your kids sugary drinks instead of this natural goodness?

-For kids athletes, the best way for continuing healthy growth, quick post-workout recovery and for maintaining a high performance, is a good nutrition, high in vegetables, naturally raised protein, fruit, nuts and tons of water.
-Nuts and fruit or a sunflower butter and raw honey sandwich make a healthy, natural and nutritious quick snack during long workouts, meets, competitions or tournaments.
-Nikita likes to bring burritos or a burritos bowl (beans, brown rice, veggies, salsa, guacamole, etc) or a sandwich (gluten-free bread, organic turkey, goat cheese) for lunch.
+For kids athletes, the best way for continuing healthy grows, quick post-workout recovery and for maintaining a high performance, is a good nutrition, high in vegetables, lean naturally raised protein, fruit, nuts and tons of water.
+Nuts and fruit or a sunflower butter and wild honey sandwich make a healthy, natural and nutritious quick snack during long workouts, meets, competitions or tournaments.
+Nikita likes to bring a burritos or a burritos bowl (beans, brown rice, veggies, salsa, guacamole, etc) or a sandwich (gluten-free bread, organic turkey, goat cheese) for lunch.

-Our first step with any type of health concern is a natural remedy, be it tea compresses for an infected eye, cupping for a cough, Epsom salt baths for sore muscles, essential oils for pretty much anything, natural ointment for a boil/pimple, coconut oil for dental treatments, natural remedies to boost immune system to fight a cold or a flue and many many more.
+She takes extra dose of her Juice Plus daily, and we do try and stay away from all medications and antibiotics.
+Our first step with any type of health concern is a natural remedies, be it tea compresses for an infected eye, cupping for cough, epsom salt baths for sore muscles, essential oils for pretty much anything, natural ointment for a boil/pimple, coconut oil for dental treatments natural remedies to boost immune system to fight a cold or a flue and many many more.

 I am blessed with this passion for nature and it’s amazing healing properties!